This blog and RSS feed is used to send out alerts to members of Trinity College Dublin and those wishing to visit the Library.

 Visitors wishing to see the Book of Kells and the Long Room may visit the Book of Kells website.

 Each month the Edward Worth Library, which is affiliated to TCD, describes a “book of the month”.
-April’s subject is Nehemiah Grew’s The Anatomy of Plants (London, 1682).
+September’s is based on Claude Fleury’s 1683 work on ancient Israelites.

 See it here, together with previous “books of the month”.

 We regret that the Manuscripts & Archives Research Library will be closed this Saturday, 6th September.
 Apologies for any inconvenience caused.

 During the weeks of the 25th August and 1st September we will be reconfiguring the layout of services in the Iveagh Hall, Berkeley Library.